M Cream

 M Cream is a 2014 Indian Hindi-language road film written and directed by Agneya Singh.
 It follows the exploits of four rebellious friends who set out on a road trip in pursuit of a mythical drug.
-The film was screened at the Rhode Island International Film Festival where it received the Grand Prize for Best Feature Film.
-PVR Pictures released M Cream in theatres across India on July 22, 2016.
+The film was screened at the Rhode Island International Film Festival, where it received the Grand Prize for Best Feature Film.
+PVR Pictures released M Cream in theaters across India on July 22, 2016.
 The worldwide distribution rights were subsequently acquired by Netflix.

 Plot

 Figs is the typical cynic who lurks in the expansive lawns of Delhi University.
 Entangled in a web of drugged out delirium, he’s the quintessential rebel.
 His world is thrown into disarray when his conservative parents begin to chalk out a strategy for his future.
 Things only become worse when a sudden scarcity of hash deprives Figs of his favourite pastime.
 Unable to cope with the situation, Figs joins forces with his best friend Maggie on a quest to attain M Cream, a mythical form of hash.
 They hastily devise a plan to trek to the far reaches of the Himalayas in pursuit of this goal.
 Maggie ropes in her boyfriend Niz, who’s purportedly headed to the hills on a photo assignment.
 Unbeknownst to Figs, the trio is joined by Jay, a close friend of Niz.
 Chaos ensues as the reckless travelers journey across the Himalayan expanse.
 The road trip results in a series of unexpected encounters that begin to unravel the myriad realities of rebellion.
 Difficult choices are made and uncomfortable sides are taken as Figs and the others begin to comprehend the mysterious ways of the world we live in.